 If you would like to receive information about this procedure, please contact the UKNSF Portugal team via e-mail or helpline.

 Declaratory Systems within the Withdrawal Agreement

 The Withdrawal Agreement establishes two different schemes that have been defined by each Member State: constitutive and declaratory schemes.
 Both schemes have specific deadlines and administrative procedures.

 Portugal opted for a declaratory scheme.
 This means that UK nationals living in Portugal before the end of the transition period cannot lose their rights under the Withdrawal Agreement even if they fail to register with national authorities or to apply for a new residence document.

 Unlike countries with constitutive schemes (such as the UK), in Portugal there is no grace period for UK nationals covered under the WA to apply for residence status.

-Nevertheless, it is possible that the procedure that is currently being used for the exchange of residency documents - Brexit SEF Portal – or the dedicated hotline and email to start the procedure of obtaining residency is altered after the 31st December 2021.
+Nevertheless, it is possible that the procedure that is currently being used for the exchange of residency documents - Brexit SEF Portal – or the dedicated helpline and email to start the procedure of obtaining residency is altered after the 31st of December 2021.